cdsre/Galaxy-Improvement-Taskforce/README.md

 This repository contains two FastAPI services: `spaceport` and `spaceship`.
 These services demonstrate interactions between Kubernetes pods, focusing on observability and instrumentation.

+This repo was built for a local demo on my laptop so is utilising Docker Desktop Kuberenetes.
+This allows the docker images to be built locally and docker shim will allow kubernetes to get these from the local Docker Desktop image cache

 ## Services

 ### Spaceport